-The Scottish Public Services Ombudsman requires Universities to address as many complaints as possible at stage 1 frontline resolution: this is the reason why the above percentages are provided.
+The Scottish Public Services Ombudsman's view is that Universities should address as many complaints as possible at stage 1 frontline resolution (this is the reason why the above percentages are provided).
 Frontline resolution is therefore performed wherever possible; this involves the complaint being addressed at the point in the University nearest to where it arose.

-However, some complaints are too complex and/or lengthy to be considered as frontline (stage 1) ones within the Ombudsman's strict 5 working day time-limit.
-Any breach of this deadline requires to be recorded and reported, even if the subject matter of the complaint is too lengthy and/or complex to be completed within that time-limit.
-Such cases are considered as complaint investigations (stage 2), for which a 20 working day time limit applies.
-The University's CHP envisages that a complaint may commence at stage 2 as an investigation; not every complaint necessarily starts at stage 1 frontline and progresses to an investigation at stage 2.
+However, some complaints are too complex and/or lengthy to be considered as frontline resolution ones within the Ombudsman's strict 5 working day time-limit for this category of complaint.
+Any breach of this deadline requires to be authorised, recorded and reported on, even if the subject matter of the complaint is too lengthy and/or complex to be completed within that time-limit.
+Such cases are normally considered as complaint investigations (stage 2), for which a 20 working day time limit applies.
+The University's CHP envisages that a complaint may commence at stage 2 as an investigation.